-The model estimates the impact of digital diabetes management solutions' total healthcare spending for insured adults with type 2 diabetes who are enrolled in commercial insurance, Medicare, or Medicaid.101 For people with starting HbA1c above 7%, researchers have found that each point (1% pt) decrease of HbA1c is associated with a linear 1.7% decrease in total cost of care (including all healthcare costs, not just diabetes).102 between-group differences in HbA1c between individuals receiving usual care and those enrolled in a digital diabetes management program, as reported in the clinical literature.
+The model estimates the impact of digital diabetes management solutions' total healthcare spending for insured adults with type 2 diabetes who are enrolled in commercial insurance, Medicare, or Medicaid.
+For people with starting HbA1c above 7%, researchers have found that each point (1% pt) decrease of HbA1c is associated with a linear 1.7% decrease in total cost of care (including all healthcare costs, not just diabetes).

+The budget impact model applies this spending reduction assumption to the between-group differences in HbA1c between individuals receiving usual care and those enrolled in a digital diabetes management program, as reported in the clinical literature.
 For reductions in HbA1c that are less than 1%, we take a pro rata reduction in cost based on the 1.7% for a 1% reduction.